greglan/greglan.github.io/pages/system/architectures/instruction-level-parallelism.md

 * Consistency of exceptions: order in which exceptions are processed relative to the sequence of instructions which caused them
 * Technique for ensuring sequential execution: start instructions in any order but complete them only in order.
-Done by reordering buffers
+Done by reordering buffers.

 ## VLIW and superscalar
 * VLIW: Very Long Instruction Word.
 Type of machine where the compiler produces